norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/resources-information/quality-pricing-guide/index.md

 ### Identifying quality new bicycles

 If you are set on buying a brand new bicycle, you must expect to spend upwards of £200 in order to get something of such quality that it's actually worth the money.
 This is simply a reflection of how much it costs companies to produce bicycles which actually function as required.
 In addition, if you purchase your bicycle online and have it delivered, it is highly advisable to pay a professional to assemble it.
-This usually costs around £20.
+This is generally known as a boxed bike setup.
 To the normal buyer without specific knowledge of components, price is the most reliable indicator of quality.
 However, there are some easily identifiable features of cheap bikes which are to be avoided:
 * Brake levers should be made of metal, not plastic
 * Bicycle frames should not be full suspension if designed for normal use
 * Tyres ideally should be branded – Schwalbe or Continental are good